Son of Superman

 Son of Superman is a comic book Elseworlds story, published by DC Comics.
 Written by Howard Chaykin and David Tischman, with art by J. H. Williams III and Mick Gray.
-Fifteen years after the disappearance of Superman, Clark Kent and Lois Lane's teenage son, Jon Kent, learns that he is the son of the Man of Steel, and has suddenly inherited his powers.
+Fifteen years after the disappearance of Superman, Clark Kent and Lois Lane's teenage son, Jon Kent, learns that he is the son of Superman, and has suddenly inherited his powers.
 Following his father's footsteps, Jon joins a rebel organization, that fights against the now completely corrupt U.S. government, and their plan for total economic segregation.

 Plot

 The story is set in an unspecified date, when Elizabeth Dole is President of the United States.
 When a solar flare erupts, teenager Jon Kent manifests superpowers and learns from his mother, Lois Lane, that his father, Daily Planet reporter Clark Kent, was secretly the superhero Superman, who mysteriously disappeared in a foreign country 15 years ago.
 Jon attempts to follow his father's footsteps as the new Superman in his makeshift costume.
 To find out the truth of his father's disappearance, Jon helps a terrorist organization, led by Pete Ross and Lana Lang, and discovers that his father has been held in an underground facility.
 Jon frees his father from his captivity, and the Kent family joyfully reunite.
 During Superman's absence, Lex Luthor has taken control of the Justice League as well as many other aspects of life in the United States.
 The Justice League's liaison to Lex Luthor, the Martian Manhunter, is told to recruit Superman into the League once again.
 When Superman voices his disapproval of Pete Ross and Lana Lang's terrorist methods, his son tells him not to be so hard on them, and also says he is not proud of who his father is.
 Pete and Lana find the spacecraft that carried Superman to earth, and use it to decode a Kryptonian message they found at the facility where Superman was being kept.
 Superman finds everything in the Fortress of Solitude has been stolen, while Batman finds out Wonder Woman is funding the terrorists.
 Pete Ross threatens to expose Lex Luthor as the man responsible for holding Superman captive, and agrees not to reveal the information in exchange for two hundred million dollars.
 In addition to the two hundred million dollars, Pete gives Lex one of the advanced armors the terrorists used for their operations.